Richard Cizik: Recognition

 Cizik was named in 2006 by Beliefnet to be one of the "Most Inspirational" leaders of the year.

 Fast Company magazine named him in 2008 to a list of "Most Creative Thinkers."
 He was named an Open Society Fellow of the Open Society Institute in 2009 to 2010, during which time he built relationships between scholars and activists on topics such as war and peace, climate change, and criminal justice.

-In 2008, he and Nobel Prize winner Eric Chivian, as a team, were named one of the 100 most influential scientists and thinkers by Time.
+In 2008, he and Nobel Prize Laureate Eric Chivian were jointly named by Time magazine as one of the 100 most influential scientists and thinkers in the world.

 In 2010, he was named to a list of "Fifty Evangelical Leaders Who Shaped a Generation: The Renegade," by Roof Top Blog, WordPress and appeared in the acclaimed documentary on nuclear arms, directed by Lucy Walker and distributed by Participant Media, entitled "Countdown To Zero."

 On May 18, 2014, Whitworth University, awarded Cizik an honorary Doctorate of Humane Letters.
 The University's Provost stated that "Richard Cizik, an alumnus from the class of 1973, is a pastor, writer, environmentalist, thinker, and activist...For his commitment to truth and to the Lordship of Jesus Christ, to the health of our planet and the well-being of humanity, and in recognition of his strength of purpose and his courage in speaking out on crucial issues as a thoughtful and fully committed man of God, I am proud to represent Whitworth University as we confer upon Richard Cizik this degree of doctor of humane letters, honoris causa."